browserengineering/book/book/styles.md

 `lightblue`.^[CSS allows spaces around the punctuation, but our simplistic attribute parser does not support that.]
 Multiple property/value pairs, separated by semicolons, are also allowed.
-The browser looks at those property-value pairs when painting the element;
-this way the `style` attribute allows web page authors to override the default background for `pre` elements.
+The browser looks at those property-value pairs when painting the element, so web page authors can override the default background color.

 Let's implement that in our browser.
 We'll start with a recursive function that creates a `style` field on each node to store this style